bsc-pm/nanos6/README.md

 Alternatively, if configuration has to be changed programatically and creating new files is not practical, configuration variables can be overriden using the `NANOS6_CONFIG_OVERRIDE` environment variable.
 The contents of this variable have to be in the format `key1=value1,key2=value2,key3=value3,...`.
-For example, to change the dependency variant and enable turbo mode: `NANOS6_CONFIG_OVERRIDE="loader.dependencies=discrete,loader.variant=turbo" ./ompss-program`.
+For example, to change the dependency implementation and CTF instrumentation: `NANOS6_CONFIG_OVERRIDE="version.dependencies=discrete,version.instrument=ctf" ./ompss-program`.

 ### Scheduling options